gratipay/guide/README.md

 Running an open organization on Gratipay?
 Please consider this *your* book—[feedback](https://github.com/gratipay/guide/issues/new) is welcome.
 Considering it?
 Read on, and then [dive in](https://gratipay.com/new)!

-Before we get into practical matters, though, let's take a moment to define what we mean by an open company, and why you might want to run one.
+Before we get into practical matters, though, let's take a moment to define what we mean by an open organization, and why you might want to run one.

 ## What is an Open Organization?